OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ### Login

-Log in using a valid account while attempting to force the use of unencrpted HTTP.
-Find out the address of the login page and attempt to switch the protocol to HTTP.
+Log in using a valid account while attempting to force the use of unencrypted HTTP.
+Find the address of the login page and attempt to switch the protocol to HTTP.
 The URL for the forced browsing could look like the following: `http://site-under.test/login`

 * If the login page is normally HTTPS, attempt to remove the "S" to see if the login page loads as HTTP

-After attempting the forced browse, log in the the web site.
+After attempting the forced browse, log in to the the web site.
 In a passing test, the login request should be HTTPS:

 ```http
 Request URL: https://site-under.test/j_acegi_security_check